 Wiebke Förch joined as CCAFS Science Officer in September 2010.
-Wiebke currently serves as Science Officer for CCAFS Flagship 4: Institutions and Policies for Climate-Resilient Food Systems, based in Nairobi, Kenya at the International Livestock Research Institute (ILRI).
+Wiebke currently serves as Science Officer for the CCAFS Policies and Institutions Flagship, based in Nairobi, Kenya at the International Livestock Research Institute (ILRI).

 She holds a PhD from the Arid Lands Resource Sciences Interdisciplinary Program at the University of Arizona, focusing on community resilience in drylands of Tigray, Ethiopia.
 She holds a Bachelors (Honors) Degree in Agriculture from the University of Reading.

 Her professional experience and research interests revolve around food security, resilience and vulnerability, global change impacts on society and the enabling environments, governance and institutions to support communities in adapting to climate change.
 She is also interested in research for development processes and social or transformative learning, how to work with theories of change and impact pathways to increase the effectiveness of research to contribute towards development outcomes.

 Wiebke is originally from Germany, but has spent her childhood as well as much of her professional life abroad, and she comes with experience garnered in places such as Ethiopia, Yemen, Tanzania and India.